 Liquidation, Bailout, and Bail-in: Insolvency Resolution Mechanisms and Bank Lending

 We present a dynamic, continuous-time model in which risk averse inside equityholders set a bank's lending, payout, and financing policies, and the exposure of bank assets to crashes.
-The effect of the prevailing insolvency resolution mechanism (IRM) on the probability of insolvency, loss in default, and the net value created by the bank suggests no single IRM is a panacea.
-We examine whether bailouts encourage excessive lending and risk-taking compared to bail-in or liquidation.
-We show how a bailout fund financed through a tax on bank dividends could resolve bailouts without public money and without distorting insiders' incentives.
+We examine whether bailouts encourage excessive lending and risk-taking compared to liquidation or bail-ins with debt-to-equity conversion or debt write-downs.
+The effects of the prevailing insolvency resolution mechanism (IRM) on the probability of insolvency, loss in default, and the bank’s value suggest no single IRM is a panacea.
+We show how a bailout fund financed through a tax on bank dividends resolves bailouts without public money and without distorting insiders' incentives.

 Keywords: Liquidation, bailout, bail-in, asset sale, agency

 JEL Classification: G33, H81, G34, G32